 COBRA administrators can prepare by considering the following actions:

 Update your COBRA notices

-Consult your legal counsel about your COBRA notices.
+Consult with legal counsel about your COBRA notices.
 Verify that your notices cover the necessary information for employees, qualified beneficiaries, obligations, information on when and how to elect COBRA, and how to make payments.
-Another consideration is sending a separate communication that alerts COBRA notice recipients about the extended deadlines.
+Another consideration is whether you should send a separate communication that alerts COBRA notice recipients about the extended deadlines.

 Talk with their legal counsel, plan provider, and employer clients